Xascrimson/aws_cognito_workshop/quickstart/content/docs/eight.md

 ![](/jwt.png)

-We wont go through how to validate, but the jist is to use a JWT decoder such as "jwt-decode" package, and parse in the challenge JWT token details that you've received against this.
+We won't go through how to validate, but the gist is to use a JWT decoder such as "jwt-decode" package and parse in the challenge JWT token details that you've received against this.
 Is relatively simples.

 Hope this was informative and hope you've enjoyed this security workshop :)